MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 Jupyter notebooks in an Azure Quantum workspace are isolated from other users' notebooks.

-- Compute is hosted by Azure Quantum with hypervisor-level isolation from other user's compute.
+- Your Jupyter Notebook instance is hosted by Azure Quantum with hypervisor-level isolation from other user's instances.
 - Notebooks are stored in your linked storage account in your subscription.
-- Compute is scoped to you and a specific workspace.
-If you visit another workspace, you will get a different compute instance.
-If another user visits the same workspace, they will get a different compute instance from you.
+- A Jupyter Notebook instance is scoped to you and a specific workspace.
+If you visit another workspace, you will get a different instance.
+If another user visits the same workspace, they will get a different Jupyter Notebook instance from you.
 - Notebooks are scoped to a workspace, so if visiting another workspace, the same notebooks will not appear under My Notebooks.
 - Notebooks are also currently scoped to you, meaning if another user visits the same workspace, they will not see your notebooks.